The easiest NPS Tool - NPS-Hero – Measure Customer Loyalty with Net-Promoter-Score

 What is the Net Promoter Score (NPS)?

 The Net Promoter Score (NPS) is a powerful metric used to assess customer loyalty and satisfaction.
 It is derived from the question: “On a scale of 0 to 10, how likely are you to recommend this product or service to a friend or colleague?”
-This score provides valuable insights into your customers experiences and helps you improve your services, customer support, and overall customer journey.

 Set up your NPS survey today!